opil/documentation/docs/admin/RAN/opil_server_ran_install.md

 ```

 ## Simulation configuration
 For starting the simulation, two config files are needed.
 Copy the content of the documentation below to your local files.
-DON'T CHANGE THE CONTENT OF THE FILES!
+Don't change the content of the files!

 ### Configuration of stage.world